HuzaifaRahim/FPGA_repo/README.md

 # FPGA_repo
 The first repository.
-It will use in some other course which i want to learn.
+It will use in some other course which i want to learn in future .
 New Course.
 add pyhton new file
 one new feature file add